An Official Website of the Commonwealth of Kentucky

 Open-air sites, such as public lands and streams and wildlife management areas remain open.
 Kentucky hunting and fishing license requirements, seasons and bag/creel limits remain unchanged.

-Participating in outdoor activities such as spring turkey and squirrel hunting, fishing, and wildlife viewing in Kentucky are great ways to safely recreate, connect with nature, spend quality time with family and friends, and potentially harvest your own healthy protein.
+Participating in outdoor activities such as fishing, hunting, and wildlife viewing in Kentucky are great ways to safely recreate, connect with nature, spend quality time with family and friends, and potentially harvest your own healthy protein.

 At this time, we do not anticipate any travel or other public health restrictions that would impede hunters from participating in these activities.
 However, please recreate responsibly by following applicable public health guidelines.

-Salato Wildlife Education Center is now open for the 2021 season!
-Visitors may reserve tickets by visiting our
+Salato Wildlife Education Center is open for the 2021 season!
+Visitors may reserve tickets by visiting our Salato web page.

 Teacher Resources for Distance Learning